 Diagrams for the Mens Suit

-Instructions for folding this model are in Jeremy Shafer’s book Origami to Astonish and Amuse which is available from Amazon.com and Amazon.co.uk.
+Instructions for folding this model are in Jeremy Shafer’s book Origami to Astonish and Amuse which is available on Amazon.
 Many of the models in this book do exactly that.
 Watch out for a review of this book in a forthcoming post!

 * A Whistle and Flute is Cockney Rhyming Slang for a Suit!